pluralsh/documentation/pages/deployments/import-cluster.md

 ## Overview

 Most users will have created a significant amount of kubernetes infrastructure with tooling like terraform, pulumi or other forms of infrastructure automation.
+It's also very common for users to prefer sticking with their tried-and-true IaC patterns rather than futzing with cluster api, which we completely appreciate and wish to support fully.

 You can easily configure deployments to these clusters by installing our agent with a single command, and Plural CD will manage that agent from then on without any manual intervention.

 ## Installation